Client-side properties and any remote LINQ provider

 Usage considerations

-The caveats to the usage technique shown above is you need to ensure your class has been initialized before you write queries to it (check out alternatives below) and obviously the expression you register for a property must be able to be translated to the remote store so you will need to constrain yourself to the methods and operators your IQueryable provider supports.
+• The expression you register for a property must be translatable to the remote store.
+You need to constrain yourself to the methods and operators your IQueryable provider supports.

 There are a few alternative ways to use this rather than the specific examples above.